Difference Between CFA vs CA

 Requirements for CA

 - The candidate must appear for CPT after clearing his 12th or can take up parallel to his/her graduate studies.

 - This intermediate exam is split into two halves to be cleared.
-Post completing the 1st group, namely, IPC Level, the candidate shall undergo and have an exposure as an article assistant for a minimum duration of 3 years at a chartered firm.
+Post completing the 1st group, namely, IPC Level, the candidate shall undergo and have exposure as an article assistant for a minimum duration of 3 years at a chartered firm.

 - In the 3rd year of training, before the candidate shall appear for his finals, the trainee can have an opportunity to work in the industry too

-- To be articled, the trainee should have completed 100 hours IT training alongside a soft skills development orientation program.
+- To be articled, the trainee should have completed 100 hours of IT training alongside a soft skills development orientation program.